-Electronic specialty gases encompass gases and mixtures that are primarily used in the electronics industry.
+Electronic specialty gases encompass gases and mixtures that are primarily used in the semiconductor and photovoltaic industry (hereafter known as the electronics industry).
 Because of the inherent need for very high purity, extraordinary precautions are taken to ensure that the gases are packaged in cylinders with valves that have extremely low leak rates, and that the stability of the gas specification is maintained for the entire specified shelf life of the package.
 However, since these gases are usually packaged at high pressure, and can be reactive, flammable, toxic, or corrosive, great care should be exercised in their use even if they are deemed to be inert.